Dwight Morrow: Ambassador to Mexico

 Morrow was appointed United States Ambassador to Mexico by Coolidge from 1927 to 1930.
-When Morrow was appointed, the Mexican press had expected that a partner in the financial firm J.P.
+Upon learning the news, the Mexican press had expected that the appointment of a partner of the financial firm J.P.
 Morgan was "a return to Dollar Diplomacy."
-However, the Coolidge administration planned on changed relations between Mexico and the U.S., which Morrow was to implement.
-One of Morrow's first acts in Mexico was to change the sign identifying the embassy from "American Embassy" to "United States Embassy"; the appropriation of the words "America" and "American" to refer solely to the United States has long rankled other countries in the hemisphere, including Mexico.
+However, the Coolidge administration planned on changing relations between Mexico and the U.S., which Morrow was to implement.
+One of Morrow's first acts in Mexico was to change the sign identifying the embassy from "American Embassy" to "United States Embassy"; the appropriation of the words "America" and "American" to refer solely to the United States had long rankled other countries in the hemisphere, including Mexico.

-He was widely hailed as a brilliant ambassador, mixing popular appeal with sound financial advice.
+Morrow was widely hailed as a brilliant ambassador, mixing popular appeal with sound economic and financial advice to the Mexican government.
 In 1927, he invited popular humorist-actor Will Rogers and famed aviator Charles Lindbergh for a goodwill tour of Mexico.
-His daughter, Anne Morrow, was introduced and soon engaged to Lindbergh.
-To thank the town of Cuernavaca, where Morrow had a weekend house, Morrow hired the Mexican artist Diego Rivera to paint murals in the Palace of Cortez, which are a chronicle of Mexican history from a post-Mexican Revolution point of view.
+His daughter, Anne Morrow, was introduced to Lindbergh, and the two were soon engaged.
+To thank the town of Cuernavaca, where Morrow owned a vacation home, Morrow hired the Mexican artist Diego Rivera to paint murals in the Palace of Cortez, which are a chronicle of Mexican history from a post-Mexican Revolution point of view.

-Morrow initiated a series of breakfast meetings with President Plutarco Elías Calles (1924–1928), at which the two would discuss a range of issues, from the religious uprising, to oil and irrigation.
-This earned him the nickname "ham and eggs diplomat" in U.S. papers.
-Morrow also invited Rogers to accompany Morrow and Calles on a tour of Mexico, with Rogers sending favorable human interest stories about Mexico and Mexicans back to U.S. papers, helping to change U.S. perceptions.
+Morrow initiated a series of breakfast meetings with President Plutarco Elías Calles (1924–1928), at which the two would discuss a range of issues, from oil and irrigation to a religious uprising in Mexico.
+This earned Morrow the nickname "ham and eggs diplomat" in U.S. newspapers.
+Morrow also invited Rogers to accompany him and Calles on a tour of Mexico, with Rogers sending favorable human-interest stories about Mexico and Mexicans back to U.S. newspapers, helping to change U.S. perceptions of Mexico.

-In a dispute about Mexican petroleum, a continuing issue between the U.S. and Mexico, with U.S. (and other foreign oil interests) pushing for protection of their interests in Mexico, Morrow helped shape the U.S. response to Mexican government actions regarding oil.
+In a dispute about Mexican petroleum, with U.S. and other foreign oil companies demanding protection of their interests in Mexico, Morrow helped prevent Mexican nationalization of the oilfields.
+The nationalization did, however, occur ten years later in 1938.